 Can Donald Trump still run for president after charges over 2020 election?

-Trump faces federal indictments and criminal and civil cases in several states
+Republican former president faces federal indictments in Florida and DC and criminal and civil cases in both New York and Georgia

-Donald Trump is now the subject of four criminal cases – at a time when he is hot on the trail of another stint in the White House.
+Donald Trump is now the subject of no fewer than four criminal cases at a time when he is also hot on the trail of another stint in the White House.

-This time, Mr Trump was charged with 13 counts related to his alleged actions and conspiracy to change election results in Georgia in the days following the election that he lost.
+This time, Mr Trump was charged by Fulton County district attorney Fani Willis with 13 counts related to an alleged conspiracy to alter the election result in the swing state in the days that followed his defeat to Joe Biden.

-The ex-president was charged alongside 18 other defendants in a whopping total of 41 counts related to the conspiracy.
+He was charged alongside 18 other defendants, including the likes of Rudy Giuliani, Mark Meadows and Sidney Powell, in an indictment containing 41 counts in total related to racketeering.

-In the 98-page unsealed indictment, Fulton County District Attorney Fani Wilis outlined the ways that Mr Trump and his co-defendants allegedly conspired to replace electors with fake ones, unlawfully access voter data, harassed election workers and solicit public officials to reject election results.
+In a 98-page dossier, based on a two-year investigation, Ms Willis outlined the ways that Mr Trump and his co-defendants had allegedly conspired to replace electors with fake ones, unlawfully access voter data, harass election workers and solicit public officials to reject the results.

-The charges stem from Ms Willis’ years-long investigation into Mr Trump and his allies’ efforts.

-This is the fourth criminal indictment Mr Trump is facing this year.
+This is the fourth criminal indictment Mr Trump has received this year, the latest unprecedented milestone from the first American president to have been impeached twice.

-Earlier this year, Mr Trump was subject to a Justice Department special counsel indictment surrounding his alleged illegal retention of government papers and showing highly-classified information to unauthorised persons on two separate occasions, among many other allegations.

-He became the first-ever former or current president to face criminal charges when a New York City grand jury voted to indict him on criminal charges over hush money payments allegedly made to adult film star Stormy Daniels in the days before the 2016 presidential election.

-He pleaded not guilty in that case to 34 felony counts of falsifying business records in order to conceal an alleged scheme to illegally influence the national vote by suppressing negative stories about him.

-That followed another Manhattan civil jury finding Mr Trump liable for the sexual abuse of Elle magazine columnist E Jean Carroll in a dressing room of the exclusive Bergdorf Goodman department store in the 1990s.
+Earlier this year, a Manhattan civil jury found Mr Trump liable for the sexual abuse of Elle magazine columnist E Jean Carroll in a dressing room of the exclusive Bergdorf Goodman department store in the 1990s.

 Ms Carroll, 79, sued the former president for assaulting her and then “destroying” her reputation when he accused of lying about the encounter, claiming that she was not his “type”.

-The former president is also set to be indicted in Georgia for his attempts to overturn the election results in the state.
-While District Attorney Fani Willis hasn’t confirmed that an indictment will be handed down this week, her earlier statements and security measures surrounding the Fulton County courthouse indicate that movement is imminent in the case.
+He also has relied on news of the investigations and indictments to raise money for his campaign, which has netted millions of dollars from sympathetic supporters buying into his “political persecution” narrative.

-But with potential convictions and judgments in both state and federal indictments and with multi-million dollar lawsuits to fight, what will the state of chaos mean for Mr Trump’s political future?
+But with potential convictions and judgments in both federal and state indictments and with multi-million dollar lawsuits to fight, what will all of this rolling chaos mean for Mr Trump’s political future?

 Can Trump still run for president?

-Note: This story was updated on 23 August 2023 to reflect new developments